 Work by local artists is on show and if you want to stretch your legs, a stroll round Al Fahidi Historical District is the perfect tonic.
-Drivers, there’s a small car park at the entrance to Al Fahidi and on-street parking nearby.
+Drivers, there’s a valet service at the entrance to Al Fahidi and much cheaper RTA on-street parking nearby.

 Tim Horton’s, JLT

-This branch of our favourite Canadian coffee chain has plenty of open space, reasonably-priced coffee and comfy chairs.
-Everyone loves their doughnuts too, so reward yourself with one for hitting deadline.
-There have to be some perks to being your own boss, after all.
+This branch of our favourite Canadian coffee chain has plenty of open space, reasonably priced coffee and comfy chairs.
+Everyone loves their bite-sized Timbits too, so reward yourself with one for hitting deadline.
+Being your own boss has to have some perks, after all.

-WiFi is free with purchase and the only downside is that parking in JLT can be tricky.
+WiFi is free with purchase and the only downside is that it’s tricky parking in JLT.
 However, this branch of Tim Horton’s is only a short walk from the neighbourhood’s Metro station.